Gaudi Buildings in Barcelona: 6 Amazing Examples of Architecture

 Another one of Antoni Gaudi’s remarkable works, Casa Vicens, located in the Gràcia neighborhood of Barcelona.

 Located in Eixample, Casa Calvet is one of the most conventional of the Gaudi buildings in Barcelona.
-It might not overwhelm you like some of his other buildings, but if you’re doing a tour in the neighborhood, it’s worth passing by this one.
+It might not overwhelm you like some of his other buildings, but if you’re in the neighborhood, it’s worth passing by.
 They erected the building in 1899 and a year later the Barcelona City Council awarded it “building of the year”.
 The stone facade is broken up by wrought-iron balconies, a typical Gaudi feature.
 It’s worth seeing Casa Calvet just to put the architects evolving style into perspective.

 One of the more conventional of the Gaudi buildings in Barcelona.